sweattep/modern_quotes/README.md

 >Media applies pressure to law enforcement to dedicate more resources, and that’s what it takes.
 It takes all of us

+>But these are of earthly matters and thus of no spiritual importance.

 >imaginations have shrunk from Pan-Africanist visions of self-determination to citizenship

 >no man is thought worthy of a voice in politics unless he ignores or does not know nine-tenths of the most important relevant facts.